CODE-AXION/CODE-AXION/README.md

 - :incoming_envelope: Email: codeaxion77@gmail.com

  - Fun Fact:
-   - 🎞 Favourite Youtuber: Watches Alot Of Michael Reeves Videos
+   - 🎞 Favourite Youtuber: Michael Reeves & Dani (there are much more actually !)
-   - 🎮 Big Fan Boi Of Playstation Watches Gameplays and Trailers Alot
+   - 🎮 Big Fan Boi Of Playstation Watches Gameplays,Events and Trailers Alot
-   - 🎹 I used to Play Piano And Do 🎛 🎚 Music Composition and Soundtrack Covers with Fl Studio and Stuff, (But Now I Only Focus On My Career)
+   - 🎹 I used to Play Piano And Do 🎛 🎚 Music Composition and Soundtrack Covers with Fl Studio and Stuff, (But Now I Only Focus On Coding Stuffs)

  <h3 align="center">My Skills and Tech Stack I Work With:</h3>